Nikorasu/PyNBoids/README.md

 ### A Python Boids Simulation

-This is a [Boids simulation](https://en.wikipedia.org/wiki/Boids "Wikipedia"), written in Python3 with Pygame2.
+This is a [Boids simulation](https://en.wikipedia.org/wiki/Boids "Wikipedia"), written in Python3, with Pygame2 and NumPy.

-**To use** save the `pynboids.py` file somewhere (and `nboids.png` if you want it's icon, not required), and run via python.
-(Example: `python3 pynboids.py`) `Esc` key to quit.
+**To use** save the `pynboids2.py` file (and `nboids.png` if you want the icon, not required) and run via python.
+(Example: `python3 pynboids2.py`) `Esc` key to quit.

-I've included several tweakable settings near the top of the code.
-You can adjust window size, fullscreen, fps, and how many boids to spawn, as well as whether boids avoid screen edges or wrap to the other side..
-Change the background color, or turn the boids into fish! ;) More in the future..
+I've included several customizable settings near the top of the code.
+You can adjust window size, fullscreen, fps, and how many boids to spawn, as well as whether they avoid the screen edges or wrap to the other side, change the background color, or turn the boids into fish! ;)

+##### Update (5/16/21):
+New `pynboids2.py` version, is an update to the original pynboids, with numpy array methods implemented from pixelboids.py to improve efficiency.
+Should be able to handle almost twice as many boids as the original version.
+On my PC, I could spawn 300 boids and still maintain 30fps, even 400+ was ok.

 ##### Update (5/14/21):
-New `pixelboids.py` version, draws boids as pixels in a surfarray, that fades as they move.
+`pixelboids.py` version, draws boids as pixels in a surfarray, that fades as they move.
 Distance sorting & for-loop math replaced with numpy array math.
-This version should be able to handle more boids than previous ones.
+This version should be able to handle more boids than the original method.

 For more information, and future updates,
 [see github page](https://github.com/Nikorasu/PyNBoids "PyNBoids").